libitx/txforge/README.md

   },

   // The unlockingScript side of things works in much the same way but there is
   // a crucial difference.
-Each of the functions in `script` recieve two
+Each of the functions in `script` receive two
   // variables.
 The first `ctx` is a context object containing the bsv Tx and
   // TxOut objects, as well as the TxOutNum value.
   unlockingScript: {